invad0r/notable-notes/notes/curl.md

 -L                         # redo the request on the new place/redirect -s, --silent               # silent
+-i, --include              # include HTTP response headers in the output

 -H 'Host: foo.com'         # set Host-Header
 --write-out